Gozala/protocol/Readme.md

 var protocol = require('protocol/core').protocol

 var sequence = protocol(('Logical list abstraction', {
-  first: ('Returns first item of this sequence', [ 'this' ]),
+  first: ('Returns first item of this sequence', [ protocol ]),
-  rest: ('Returns sequence of items after the first', [ 'this' ]),
+  rest: ('Returns sequence of items after the first', [ protocol ]),
-  stick: ('Returns sequence of items where head is first, and this is rest', [ 'head', 'this' ]) }))
+  stick: ('Returns sequence of items where head is first, and this is rest', [ Object, protocol ]) }))
 ```